Yue-Zhou1/VeRange/README.md

 # VeRange
-This repository contains the source code of the paper `VeRange: Verification-efficient Zero-knowledge Range Arguments with Transparent Setup for Blockchain Applications and More` at the eprint link: `-`.
+This repository contains the source code of the paper `VeRange: Verification-efficient Zero-knowledge Range Arguments with Transparent Setup for Blockchain Applications and More` at [eprint](https://eprint.iacr.org/2025/528).

 `Note that the code is for research only`.